 *Twice daily, close your eyes and bathe them with hot (but not scalding) water containing Epsom salts.
 In addition, take an Epsom salts bath at least twice a week.
 Remain in the bath from twenty-five to thirty-five minutes till you perspire freely.
 After the bath, cool off gradually.

 When it comes to eye remedies, the best results may well come from combining one or more of the suggested remedies.

 Two final ingredients essential to improving vision and maintaining eye health are patience and perseverance.
-Most vision problems do not develop overnight and it is unlikely to correct such problems overnight.
+Most vision problems do not develop overnight and are unlikely to correct overnight.
 However, with patience and perseverance vision problems can often be improved and perhaps even corrected entirely.
-And, with good a good diet, habits and other items such as those described in this article, you may be able to maintain good eyesight for a long, long time.
+And with a good diet and other items such as those described in this article, you may be able to maintain good eyesight for a long, long time.